 This is not a sponsored or collaborative post.
 I loved our stay so much that I wanted to share it.

 If you’re looking for your own peaceful Cotswolds retreat, look no further than The Painswick.
 Book your stay by clicking here.

 Have you visited The Cotswolds?
 If you have any recommendations please send them my way by commenting below.

 Pin this post to your UK Travel Board:

-Read some of my other UK hotel reviews:
+Read some of my other UK hotel reviews and England post: